- Agricultural Transporting Heavy Equipment Transport Of Farm Machinery

-Once this information is provided, the farm equipment haulers will decide what carrier to use amongst the following:
+Once this information is provided, the farm equipment company will decide what carrier to use amongst the following:

-- Removable Gooseneck Trailer: Also known as RGN trailers, they can be used to haul heavier and taller loads than most other trailers.
-Once you’ve detached the removable gooseneck from the trailer, you can load farm equipment and vehicles freely, without the need of a ramp.
+- Removable Gooseneck Trailer: RGN trailers can be used to haul heavier and taller loads than most other trailers.
+Once you’ve detached the removable gooseneck from the trailer, you can load farm equipment and vehicles freely without the need for a ramp.

-- Double Drop Trailers: They’re normally used for equipment which you can drive on them, such as agricultural combines, cranes, forklifts, etc.
+- Double Drop Trailers: They’re normally used for equipment that you can drive on them, such as agricultural combines, cranes, forklifts, etc.

-- Lowboy Trailers: They are semi-trailers whose deck height drops twice: before the wheels and after the gooseneck.
-Thanks to this, the deck is very close to the ground, making it ideal for farm equipment haulers who want to move tall machines.
+- Lowboy Trailers are semi-trailers whose deck height drops twice: before the wheels and after the gooseneck.
+Thanks to this, the deck is very close to the ground, making it ideal for farm equipment transporters who want to move tall machines.

 - Extendable Trailers;

 - Hot Shot Trailers.

 Transporting farm equipment need not be a problem for you; we are here to ease you of the work and worry.
 Give us a call today.